kubernetes/kops/docs/cli/kops_create_cluster.md

       --etcd-storage-type string         The default storage type for etc members --gce-service-account string       Service account with which the GCE VM runs.
 Warning: if not set, VMs will run as default compute service account.
   -h, --help                             help for cluster
-      --image string                     Image to use for all instances.
+      --image string                     Set image for all instances.
-      --kubernetes-version string        Version of kubernetes to run (defaults to version in channel) --master-count int32               Set the number of masters.
-Defaults to one master per master-zone --master-public-name string        Sets the public master public name --master-security-groups strings   Add precreated additional security groups to masters.
+      --kubernetes-version string        Version of kubernetes to run (defaults to version in channel) --master-count int32               Set number of masters.
+Defaults to one master per master-zone --master-image string              Set image for masters
+      --master-public-name string        Sets the public master public name --master-security-groups strings   Add precreated additional security groups to masters.
       --master-size string               Set instance size for masters